 Some Kundalini classes can be pretty challenging and strength-building, while others are more still and restorative.

-The main benefits of Kundalini yoga include improving your mood and energy, fighting stress and anxiety, toning and building muscle strength, deepening spirituality, and fostering feelings of connectedness.
+The main benefits of Kundalini yoga include improving your mood and energy, fighting stress and anxiety, toning and building muscle strength, deepening spirituality, and fostering feelings of connectedness and gratitude.

 What kind of yoga practice resonates with you, and why?